OriSharaby/Networking_final_project/README.md

 # Packet Analysis and Visualization Tool

+Welcome to the WhatsApp Web Packet Analysis project repository!
+This repository contains code and resources for analyzing packets from WhatsApp web group messages.
+The project involves sniffing packets, identifying message-related packets, and generating helpful plots to facilitate packet identification.
+The analysis is conducted in two distinct parts: one involving packet filtering, and the other simulating real-world noise with Spotify music playing in the background.

+## Introduction

 This Python script utilizes various libraries such as Matplotlib, NumPy, and Scapy to perform analysis and visualization on network packet data stored in CSV files.
 The script carries out the following tasks:

 Plot Packet Length over Time: It creates a bar graph that displays the packet length as it changes over time.